How to Use Meetup.com to Grow Your Business

 Remember, you’re trying to develop real relationships with them.

-If your services are a bit more on the expensive side, this face-to-face contact and one on one hangouts are crucial.
+If your services are a bit more on the expensive side, face-to-face contact and one-on-one interactions are crucial.

 No one is going to give you thousands, tens of thousands, or more after meeting you once.
 They’re going to want to understand you and your business more.